Colombian culture

 Women in the family

-It is the women who keep the family and the family together.
+It is the women who keep the family together.
 Grandmothers play an important role in raising the children and even when the children get older and get married themselves, it is very common to continue living with parents and grandparents.
 Other children with their families also often live on the same property.
 As the parents get older, the children take on the task of caring for their parents There is, however, a shift in the traditional division of roles.
-Today, both parents often have jobs and share the care of the children….
+Today, both parents often have jobs and share the care of the children.

 Food = love